Audi A7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi A7 are $1,386 a year including full coverage.
-Comprehensive insurance costs on average $280 a year, collision costs $474, and liability insurance costs around $474.
-Liability-only coverage costs as low as $522 a year, with high-risk coverage costing $3,000 or more.
-16-year-old drivers pay the highest rates at $5,262 a year or more.
+The average insurance rates for an Audi A7 are $1,386 a year with full coverage.
+Comprehensive insurance costs on average $280, collision insurance costs $474, and liability costs around $474.
+A liability-only policy costs as low as $522 a year, and high-risk insurance costs $3,000 or more.
+Teenage drivers cost the most to insure at up to $5,262 a year.

 Average premium for full coverage: $1,386

-Includes $500 policy deductibles, 30/60 liability coverage, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all 50 U.S. states and A7 trim levels.
+Full coverage includes $500 physical damage deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
+Prices are averaged for all U.S. states and for different A7 trim levels.

-Using a middle-aged driver as an example, Audi A7 insurance prices go from as low as $522 for the bare minimum liability coverage to a high of $3,000 for a policy for a high-risk driver.
+For a driver in their 40's, Audi A7 insurance rates range from as low as $522 for just liability insurance to a much higher rate of $3,000 for a high-risk driver policy.

-Where you live has a significant impact on car insurance rates.
-Rural areas have a lower frequency of comprehensive and collision claims than congested cities.
+Where you live can make a big difference on auto insurance rates.
+Rural areas are shown to have a lower frequency of collision claims than densely populated cities.
+The price range example below illustrates how location helps determine car insurance rates.

-The ranges above highlight why it is important to compare prices based on a specific location and risk profile, rather than relying on rate averages.
+The examples above demonstrate why anyone shopping for car insurance should compare prices based on a specific location and risk profile, instead of making a decision based on average rates.

 Use the form below to get customized rates for your location.